benhoyt/benhoyt.github.com/writings/prig.md

 hello
 ```

 Should you use Prig?
 I'm not going to stop you!
-But to be honest, you're probably better off learning the ubuiquitous (and significantly terser) AWK language.
+But to be honest, you're probably better off learning the ubiquitous (and significantly terser) AWK language.

 You might also use it if you need an *executable* for some data processing, for example in a lightweight container that doesn't have `awk` installed.
 For cases like this, you can use `prig -s` to print the source, `go build` the result, and copy the executable to the target -- no other dependencies needed.